dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 The motto is: What can be parsed, will be parsed.

 For backwards compatibility, this DIP proposes to add (an/another) exception to max munch:
-Whenever an opening parenthesis follows a type constructor, this is considered effectively one token and refers to the basic type rule.
+Whenever an opening parenthesis follows a type qualifier, this is considered effectively one token and refers to the basic type rule.

 The excpetion is required so that e.g. the follwing declaration keeps the meaning it currently has: